 - tests for STIs like gonorrhea and chlamydia

-- blood and urine tests to check for signs of inflammation and aid in ruling out other health conditions
+- blood and urine tests to check for signs of inflammation and help rule out other health conditions

-Your doctor might also use additional procedures to confirm a diagnosis of PID or assess damage to the reproductive organs.
-Examples include:
+A doctor might also use additional procedures to confirm a diagnosis of PID or assess damage to the reproductive organs, such as:

 - pelvic ultrasound